lulzzz/datalayer/docs/docs/why/index.md

 title: More Value for your Data Science Projects
 ---

-Current projects organisation is not enough agile and can be summarized as such:
+Current projects organisation is not enough agile and can be summarized as a series of steps, with separated phases.

 ![Data Science Projects](/images/datalayer/data-science-projects.svg "Data Science Projects")

-Datalayer shuffles the phases and allows better agility and collaboration while raising the bar to prepare a more controlled Production phases:
+Datalayer shuffles the phases and allows better agility and collaboration while raising the bar to prepare a more controlled Production phases.

 + Enable [Data Story Telling](/docs/why/collaborative-story-telling).
 + Think to [Production while Exploring](/docs/why/exploration-to-production).